 Some promise that if you’re faithful to Jesus, he’ll prosper you financially, or that if you have faith, you won’t physically suffer.
 The church must stop taking God’s name in vain and stop promising things which God never promised.
 Our invoking God’s name often does more damage than we think.

 Individualism & our Western Baggage

 Much of Western Christianity operates with convenience in mind.
 It’s not convenient to try and deal with real issues, so like an irresponsible doctor prescribing unnecessary medicine we prescribe “more prayer, more church, more Bible-reading” as if this is a cure.
 It’s convenient.
 It’s fast.
 But it’s cheap and unhelpful.
 It avoids the hard work of discipleship that often involves real blood, sweat, and tears, and of course community.
 Swoboda reminds us that earlier Christians, unlike much of the modern Western church, knew the importance of “I believe” as well as “we believe” and would hold these two realities in tension.
-That is, we must not neglect a personal relationship with God through Jesus, and we must not neglect the community of God.
+That is, we must not neglect a personal relationship with God through Jesus, and we must not neglect the people/community of God.

-Deconstruction and Privilege
+Deconstruction & Privilege

 Swoboda picks up on the fact that deconstruction seems especially prevalent among white affluent adults, many post-college students.
 While he used to lament this, Swoboda now realizes that for every white adult who has deconstructed, he finds five people of little-to-no privilege who place their faith and trust in God.
 It’s the disadvantaged who generally gravitate toward God, not the privileged.
-While our post-Enlightenment thinking prizes autonomy and self-reliance, God does not belong to this age.

 The Cost of Distraction